-E.M.
-Kopacz, the court-appointed independent feasibility expert, as having "little space remaining on the continuum of reasonableness," where "[i]t is not realistic or prudent to believe that the City could take on any additional plan obligations and remain within the continuum . . . necessary to establish feasibility," it is simply unrealistic to credit appellants' claim that their requested relief would not hinder the success of the Plan.
+Funding and (b) satisfy its prepetition pension or retiree healthcare obligations in full," which would leave the City with insufficient funds to pay for the Reinvestment Initiatives and the numerous other settlements and distributions under the Plan.
+Appellee's Mot. at 40.
+In a Plan described by Martha E.M.
+Kopacz, the court-appointed independent feasibility expert, as having "little space remaining on the continuum of reasonableness," where "[i]t is not realistic or prudent to believe that the City could take on any additional plan obligations and remain within the continuum . . . necessary to establish feasibility," it is simply unrealistic to credit appellant's claim that his requested relief would not hinder the success of the Plan.
 Tr. of 11/7/2014 Hr'g at 54:13-14.
-Simply put, unimpairing GRS Pension Claims would not only threaten the success of the Plan, it would cast the City into a renewed financial emergency.
+Undoing the Plan and making the City "give it another shot" is not possible.